liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 ![EE Only Feature](../../images/ee-feature-web.png)

-Liferay Portal includes a workflow engine called Kaleo which calls users to participate in processes designed for them.
-Kaleo workflows, called *process definitions*, are essentially one single XML document.
+Liferay Portal includes a workflow engine called Kaleo.
+Kaleo allow portal administrators to set up workflows for their oganizations needs; the workflow calls users to participate in processes designed for them.
+Kaleo workflows, called *process definitions*, are essentially an XML document.
 The Kaleo workflow engine supports a host of XML element types to trigger decisive actions in your business process instances.
-In addition, you can incorporate scripts and templates to fine-tune the logic of your process definition.
+You can fine tune the logic of your process definition by incorporating scripts and templates.
 The *Kaleo Forms EE* app from Marketplace includes Liferay's *Kaleo Workflow Designer* that lets you create and modify portal workflows in your browser.
 With *Kaleo Designer for Java*, you can design and publish Kaleo workflows from Liferay Developer Studio!

 ![Figure 8.37: Kaleo Designer for Java gives you a powerful environment for designing, modifying, and publishing Kaleo workflows.](../../images/kaleo-designer-for-java.png)

-Kaleo Designer for Java facilitates back-end Java development and scripting to incorporate in your workflows.
-Its easy-to-use graphical interface lets you drag and drop nodes into your workflow.
+Kaleo Designer for Java lets you incorporate back end Java development and scripting in your workflows.
+Its graphical interface lets you drag and drop nodes into your workflow.
 A shortcut on each node gives you easy access to the node's XML, letting you edit its current implementation to make subtle modifications or inject new business logic.
 In addition, Liferay Developer